pure-admin/pure-admin-thin/README.en-US.md

 ## ⚠️ Attention

 - The Lite version does not accept any issues and prs.
 If you have any questions, please go to the full version https://github.com/xiaoxian521/vue-pure-admin/issues/new/choose to mention, thank you! ! !
-- Don't use the `delete-i18n` branch code, this branch is just for you to completely delete the internationalized references, it won't sync the code! ! !
-[Completely remove the internationalization tutorial](https://www.bilibili.com/video/BV1Ru411B7k3/), please be sure to use the code from the `main` branch! ! !

 ## License